gurnec/btcrecover/TUTORIAL.md

 ## Running *btcrecover* ##

+(Also see the *Quick Start* section.)
 After installation, **make a copy of your wallet file into a different directory** (to make it easy, right into the *btcrecover* directory), create your token file (e.g. with Notepad), and run *btcrecover* with the options you’d like.
 It is a command-line tool which runs at a command prompt.
-As a simple example, running it on Windows would involve opening a Command Prompt and typing something like this:
+As a simple example, running it on Windows would involve opening a Command Prompt window and typing something like this:

     cd \Users\Chris\Downloads\btcrecover-master
     C:\python27\python btcrecover.py --wallet wallet.dat --tokenlist tokens.txt

-Locating your wallet file is up to you...
+Locating your wallet file so that you can make a copy is up to you...
 Google/Bing are your friends (but read below for a special note about MultiBit).
 If you insist on running it without making a separate copy of your wallet file (but don’t do that), please be sure to close your Bitcoin wallet software first.

-Running with the `--help` option will give you a summary of the available options, most of which are described above, and can be placed after the required `--wallet wallet.dat --tokenlist tokens.txt` options in the command line in any order.
+Running with the `--help` option will give you a summary of the available options, most of which are described above, and can be placed after the required `--wallet wallet.dat --tokenlist tokens.txt` options on the command line in any order.

 ### Command Line Options inside the tokenlist file ###